-Teens need about nine to 10 hours of sleep every night, and about 80% of them don't get it.
+Teens need about nine to 10 hours of sleep every night, and statistically, many of them don't get it.
 In fact, half of teenagers report feeling tired all day.
-Due to their academic and athletic workloads, young athletes are at increased risk.
+Due to their academic and athletic workloads, young athletes may get even less sleep than their peers.

-To help young athletes get a good night's rest — and play their best — Dr. Provance offers five reasons sleep is key to a good game, plus five ways to sleep better.
+Research shows that anywhere from 70% to 89% of teens are not sleeping enough.
+The Centers for Disease Control and Prevention (CDC) recommends teens get about 9 to10 hours of sleep a night, but many are reporting an average of 7 hours.
+To help young athletes get a good night's rest — and play their best —Lepping offers five reasons sleep is key to a good game, plus five ways to sleep better.

-- Another study of college women's tennis players showed increased sleep led to better scores in matches and improved hitting accuracy of 42%.
+- Another study of college women's tennis players showed increased sleep led to better scores in matches and improved serving accuracy from 36% to 42%.

 - Yet another study showed a 17% improvement in reaction times off the start block for swimmers.

 - Decreased sleep makes athletes feel exhausted sooner and increases athletes' perception of the effort it takes to perform.

 - Good sleep improves glucose metabolism, which leads to increased energy and a better mood.